Cole L. Blease: Governor of South Carolina (191115)

-Blease failed to enforce laws and was a scofflaw.
+As governor, Blease failed to enforce laws and was a scofflaw.
 On two occasions, he pardoned his black chauffeur when he was cited for speeding.
 Enjoying the power to pardon, Blease said that he wanted to pardon at least 1,000 men before he exited office because he wanted "to give the poor devils a chance."
 He is estimated to have pardoned between 1,500 and 1,700 prisoners, some of whom were guilty of murder and other serious crimes.
 His political enemies suggested that Blease received payments to pardon criminals.
 Among those he pardoned was former US Representative George W. Murray in 1912.
 The black Republican had lost an appeal for his conviction of forgery in 1905 by an all-white jury and was sentenced to hard labor.
 Refusing to serve for a conviction that he claimed resulted from racial discrimination, Murray had left the state permanently for Chicago.

+Segregation was also encouraged under Blease.
+A proposal put forward by Blease (and passed into law) segregated the black and white convicts of county chain gangs.

+Despite his racist politics and contradictory approach to reform, a number of positive measures were nevertheless enacted during Blease’s time as governor.
+Better provision for common schools was introduced, along with a special tax on hydroelectric companies, and a state tuberculosis sanitarium.
+In 1914 a State Warehouse System was established under which, as noted by one study, “low insurance rates were provided and storage receipts were guaranteed by the State – consequently they immediately became acceptable collateral for the local banks.
+Thus cotton farmers could get at least some cash on which to live and operate.”
+A law of February 1911 established maximum working hours for women in mercantile establishments and “provided also that they should not be required to work after 10 o’clock at night.”